 When it comes to supplements, there is a variety to choose from including lozenges, liquids, tablets, capsules and powders and as a consumer, you likely want the best for your buck.
 While tablets and capsules are the traditional, more widely used agents and have a time and place in every supplement regime, there are alternative delivery systems that allow for better delivery of nutrients to the body and thus better efficacy.
 Softgels represent that superior delivery system.

 The difference between delivery systems is not always clear, especially when it comes to capsules vs soft gels.
-Capsules or "Vegi-Caps" refer to a two piece unit which typically holds powdered ingredients.
-Softgels are a one piece capsule, commonly made of gelatin and almost always contain liquid or oil-based ingredients.
+Capsules or "Vegi-Caps" refer to a two-piece unit that typically holds powdered ingredients.
+Softgels are a one-piece capsule, commonly made of gelatin and almost always contain liquid or oil-based ingredients.
 The introduction of a comprehensive "Veggie Softgel Series" in the natural health product industry is critical so that vegans/vegetarians can also take advantage.